isaac-sim/OmniIsaacGymEnvs/README.md

 * `max_iterations=MAX_ITERATIONS` - Sets how many iterations to run for.
 Reasonable defaults are provided for the provided environments.
 * `warp=WARP` - If set to True, launch the task implemented with Warp backend (Note: not all tasks have a Warp implementation).
 * `kit_app=KIT_APP` - Specifies the absolute path to the kit app file to be used.
+* `enable_recording=ENABLE_RECORDING` - Enables viewport recording while running a task
+* `recording_interval=RECORDING_INTERVAL` - Number of RL steps in between recording sequences.
+By default, recordings happen every 2000 RL steps.
+* `recording_length=RECORDING_LENGTH` - Number of RL steps to record for each clip.
+By default, recordings are 100 steps in length.
+* `recording_fps=RECORDING_FPS` - Output FPS of the recorded video.
+Defaults to 30.
+* `recording_dir=RECORDING_DIR` - Directory to save recordings in.
+Defaults to the experiment directory.

 Hydra also allows setting variables inside config files directly as command line arguments.
 As an example, to set the minibatch size for a rl_games training run, you can use `train.params.config.minibatch_size=64`.
 Similarly, variables in task configs can also be set.
 For example, `task.env.episodeLength=100`.